 FINISHING: Taste and add additional soy sauce, Sriracha sauce, and pepper and/or salt as needed.
 Top with green onions.
 Serve as is or over rice if desired.
 You can also add some sriracha mayo if you like a creamy element.
 See Note 2

 Note 1: If you opt to use a coleslaw mix, look for a 12 to 16 ounce one with matchstick carrots added in.
 Alternatively use a green cabbage (cut to get 6 packed cups) and 1 and 1/2 cups matchstick carrots.

 Note 2: To make Sriracha mayo, whisk together 1/2 cup mayo, 3 tablespoons fresh lime juice, 1/4 teaspoon lime zest, and 1 tablespoon Sriracha until smooth.

 I serve this Egg Roll in a Bowl on top of basmati rice.
-Here's how I cook it: Place rice in a fine mesh sieve and rinse in cold water for 2-3 minutes or until water (under the strainer) runs clear.
+Here's how I cook it: Place rice in a fine mesh sieve and rinse in cold water for 2-3 minutes or until water (coming from the strainer) runs clear.
 Place uncooked rice in a bowl and soak in cold water while you bring a very large pot of water to boil over high heat.
-Once water is boiling, salt the water (a teaspoon or so!).
+Once water is boiling, salt the water (a teaspoon or so).
 Drain the rice through the fine mesh sieve and add to the boiling water.
 Cook, stirring occasionally, for exactly 5 minutes (do not reduce temperature; it should be boiling).
 Drain the rice and set aside.